Karlilz/KL-Project-1-/README.md

 When it comes to food, it is important to check the nutritional label and specifically be informed about how many carbohydrates I am consuming.
 As the body digests carbohydrates, they are converted into glucose, which becomes the primary fuel source for the body.
 The level of carbohydrates consumed in a meal has the greatest impact on the blood glucose levels.

-I have created this application, to allow anyone to search a food by its name and recive the nutrional value of it back.
-This is benefical for diabetics to help them make informed decesions on insulin calculations.
+I created Nom Nom Nom, to allow anyone to search a food by its name and recive the nutrional value of it back.
+With the insulin:carb ratio calculator feature, this app will be especially benefical for diabetics to help them make informed decesions on insulin calculations for meals.

 Nutritonal Values Returened:
 * Serving Size